pan3rock/mode-kissing/README.md

 ## Examples

-There are four instances located in the directory [demo](./demo) corresponding to Model 1-4.
+There are an instance located in the directory [demo](./demo) corresponding to Model 1.
-For illustrative purposes on the computation of dispersion curves and the generation of certain figures in our paper, we will focus on [model1](./demo/model1).

 ```bash
 > # the position here is the main directory of the program